-I hope year four had a restful Easter and are excited for a busy Summer term.
+I hope year four had a restful break and are excited for a busy final term.

 Below is a summary of the maths topics week by week.

 Please make sure times tables are practised a couple of times a week at home, little and often is the best way to tackle these.
-Students will need to know the x11 and x12 tables also by the end of this term.
+Students will need to know all their timestables off by heart by the end of this term.

 How you can support at home